 The distribution system is a network of underground pipes which delivers the water to the end consumers.
 When the water leaves the reservoirs, it is pumped through various sizes of PVC pipe (2"-6").
 Most service line sizes range from $\frac{3}{4}$ " - 1 $\frac{1}{2}$ ".
-The total distribution network is approximately 40 miles long.
+The total distribution network is approximately 45 miles long.
 Gate valves are installed throughout the system in order to be able to isolate sections of line for emergency or maintenance purposes.
 Curbstops are installed on each service line in order to be able to shut off residential lines in case of emergencies.
+Customers should take care not to damage valves.